“Excellence in Teaching and Learning for All”

 - The district is committed to early childhood education and has pre-kindergarten classes and a special education preschool in all of the elementary schools.

-- The FSSD is committed to integrating technology at all grade levels and has three Instructional Technology Specialists.
+- The FSSD integrates technology at all grade levels and has three Instructional Technology Specialists as well as 8 building-level technology specialists.

 - All students in grades K-8 have a 1:1 device-to-student ratio with access to a district laptop or tablet.

 - The FSSD operates a low-cost Morning and Afternoon Care (MAC) program for children five days a week and during most holidays and summer break.
 MAC is a self-sustaining program that provides enrichment, tutoring, and extra-curricular activities for its students.